Bike Size Calculator

 Mountain frame size = Road frame size - 11 [cm]

-You probably noticed that the formulas don't take your height into account directly.
+You probably noticed that the formulas don't directly take your height into account.
 However, when you choose your height from the drop-down list, a probable range of your inseam will appear (on average, it's around 47% of your height).
-This bike size calculator is suitable for both men and women, but not for children.
+This bike size calculator is suitable for both men and women.

 Bike frame size chart